mateuszlazar/user-profile-component/README.md

 ```
 npm install   # For install all dependencies
-npm run dev   # To run the project
+npm run dev   # To install and run the project
 ```